-Attended environmental noise monitoring described in this report was undertaken during the night of 5/6 and 10/11 August 2021 at five monitoring locations.
-Monitoring was not completed on the first night of monitoring due to fatigue management controls.
+Attended environmental noise monitoring described in this report was undertaken during the night of 6/7 September 2021 at five monitoring locations.

-Noise levels from WCM and WCRS complied with relevant criteria at all monitoring locations during the August 2021 survey.
+Noise levels from WCM and WCRS complied with relevant criteria at all monitoring locations during the September 2021 survey.
 Criteria may not always be applicable due to meteorological conditions at the time of monitoring.